 As aquarists, our job is not to maintain our fish but to in fact maintain water.
 By maintaining high-quality water, your aquarium will thrive.
 A good RO/DI water filtration system is where it all begins and this article is not only going to inform you all about the filter system itself but how to select one to match your setup.

 RO/DI water filters are a modular filter system made up of sediment & carbon filters, a reverse osmosis membrane, and a resin of de-ionized beads to filter and polish any source water.
-Matching the type and amount of filters to your home’s incoming water pollutants will ensure optimum filtration.
+Using this to filter all the water before it goes into your aquarium is the preferred way.

 This article gives you all the information required to help you begin to select the best system for your home and aquarium.